ujr/jot/doc/jotlib.md

 `$TMPDIR` or */tmp*.
 If the *template* argument is given, it must be a string that ends in `XXXXXX` and is a valid file path; the `X` will be replaced with random letters.

+The **glob** function performs “globbing” or finding path names that match the given pattern.
+Path names are appended to the given table, and the given table is also the return value on success.
+On failure, return `nil` and a message.
+(Implemented on top of `path.match()` and `fs.walkdir()`, which was conveninent but probably not the most efficient.)